Find Hidden Treasure with Geocaching in Arizona

 loading...

 A great place to geocache in Arizona is near Tucson in Catalina State Park.
-You'll find a lot of geocaches there for the small $7 entry fee to the park.
+You'll find a lot of hidden treasure there, and getting into the park will only cost you a small $7 entry fee.

-The park primarily has a type of geocache called gadget caches, which are puzzles or games with electronic components.
+The park primarily features a type of geocache called gadget caches, which are puzzles or games that incorporate electronic components.

 Don't search for photos of these geocaches online!
 You won't find them.
-Photos and other information about these caches are considered spoilers in the Geocache community.
-The community keeps these closely guarded secrets since part of the fun is unraveling the mystery and puzzle.
+Photos and other information about these caches are considered spoilers in the Geocache community, and devotees keep these closely guarded secrets.

 Geocache Arizona